AEW Revolution (2022)

 The 2022 Revolution was the third annual Revolution professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
-It took place on March 6, 2022, at the Addition Financial Arena in Orlando, Florida.
+It took place on Sunday, March 6, 2022, at the Addition Financial Arena in Orlando, Florida.
 The event aired through traditional PPV providers, as well as Bleacher Report in the United States and FITE TV internationally.
-It was the culmination of a three-day event, which began with an episode of Rampage on March 4 and then a fan fest on March 5, both held at the same venue as Revolution.
+It was the culmination of a three-day event, which began with a live episode of Friday Night Rampage on March 4 and then a fan fest on March 5, both held at the same venue as Revolution.

 Twelve matches were contested at the event, including three on The Buy In pre-show.
 In the main event, "Hangman" Adam Page defeated Adam Cole to retain the AEW World Championship.
 In other prominent matches, CM Punk defeated MJF in a Dog Collar match, Jon Moxley defeated Bryan Danielson, and Wardlow won the Face of the Revolution ladder match.

 The event was met with positive reviews from critics, and featured the AEW debuts of Swerve Strickland and William Regal.

 Production

 Background

-Revolution is a pay-per-view (PPV) held annually in late February–early March by All Elite Wrestling (AEW) since 2020.
-It is one of AEW's "Big Four" PPVs, which also includes Double or Nothing, All Out, and Full Gear, their four biggest shows produced quarterly.
+Revolution is a professional wrestling pay-per-view (PPV) event held annually by All Elite Wrestling (AEW) since 2020—it was originally held in late February but moved to early March in 2021.
+It is one of AEW's "Big Four" PPVs, which also includes Double or Nothing, All Out, and Full Gear, their four biggest domestic shows produced quarterly.
 During the December 8, 2021, episode of Wednesday Night Dynamite, AEW announced that the third Revolution event would take place on March 6, 2022, at the Addition Financial Arena in Orlando, Florida.
 Additionally, the go-home episode of Friday Night Rampage on March 4 as well as a fanfest on March 5—which included a concert featuring songs from the recently released AEW music album Who We Are: A Celebration of Excellence, Volume 1—were all held at the same venue, with the three-day event being promoted as a "weekend spectacular."
 Tickets went on sale on December 17, 2021, with a limited number of combo packages for the three-day event also available.

 AEW partnered with Joe Hand Promotions to screen Revolution live across North America in select movie theaters.
 Immediately following the March 4 episode of Rampage, TNT aired a thirty-minute television special called Countdown to Revolution that previewed the event.

 Storylines

 Revolution featured professional wrestling matches that involved different wrestlers from pre-existing feuds and storylines.
-Wrestlers portrayed heroes, villains, or less distinguishable characters in events that built tension and culminated in a wrestling match or series of matches.
 Storylines were produced on AEW's weekly television programs, Dynamite and Rampage, the supplementary online streaming shows, Dark and Elevation, and The Young Bucks' YouTube series Being The Elite.